Motorcade accompanying VP nominee Tim Walz involved in crash

 A staff member in one of the press vans appeared to have a broken arm and was being treated by medics, according to the journalists, who said they were violently thrown forward as one van slammed into another in front of it and then was hit from behind.

-The press and staff whose vehicles were involved in the crash arrived at LaborFest around an hour later.
+The press and staff whose vehicles were involved in the crash arrived at LaborFest around an hour after the incident.

+Vice President Kamala Harris, the Democratic nominee, called Walz to check on him after the crash, a White House official said.

+Republican vice presidential nominee, Sen. JD Vance of Ohio, also sent well wishes.